 If your voter registration was rejected because you indicated you've "never resided" in the state, you can try to re-apply under another category.
 As an non-military overseas voter, your choices would be: "intend to return" or "return is uncertain."
-[Please see FAQ # 12 (above) discussing these categories]
+[Please see FAQ # FP-2 (above)]